zid-wm/zid-api/README.md

 pipenv run test
 ```

 PyLint is used to lint files and enforce code quality.
-All pull requests to `master` must have a minimum PyLint
+All pull requests to `main` must have a minimum PyLint
 score of 8.0.
 To run PyLint, use the following command:
 ```shell
 pipenv run lint